QuaSi-Software/Documentation/docs/resie_time_definition.md

 time step to make the values be measured at the time indicated.
 After the linear interpolation to a finer time step, the data is shifted back by 1/2 a time step to meet the required definition of the values representing the following time step.
 This should be used for time-critical data as it satisfies the original definition of time.
-But, this method will strengthen peaks and drops in the data more than the classic interpolation.
+But, this method will reduce the amplitude of peaks and drops in the data more than the classic interpolation.
 - `"linear_solar_radiation"` interpolation uses a method described in the paper by McDowell et. al[^McDowell2018].
 It is an interpolation with a correction factor to keep the sum of the interpolated values equal to the sum of the original values **in every hour** and at the same time to predict a realistic course of the radiation between the given hourly values.